 How To Create A Dynamic NFT?
-An Easy-to-Understand Guide for Rookies
+An Easy Guide for Rookies

 In order to bring the dynamic elements to NFTs, “Oracles” act as a fundamental.
 Oracles help in accessing sources of data that exist on the blockchain along with legacy systems, and advanced computations.